Improve your health with these tasty foods high in magnesium, plus get 20 delicious magnesium-rich recipes!

 What about magnesium supplements?

-- Magnesium oxide is inexpensive, but it’s not well absorbed and may cause diarrhea.
+- Magnesium oxide is inexpensive but not well absorbed and may cause diarrhea.
 Consider this form for constipation.

 - Magnesium citrate is a good option that I typically recommend for constipation, as it tends to be gentler on your digestive system than magnesium oxide.